-Budgeting is not easy to stick with.
+Learning how to budget money wisely is not easy.
 It takes a lot of dedication.

-According to a Gallup poll, only 1 in 3 American's create a monthly budget.
-Now compare that against a recent MarketWatch survey that found over 50% of American's live paycheck to paycheck.
-You can infer from those statistics, that while the majority of Americans are broke, only a small percentage take the next step every month to create a budget to help them change their situation.
+You can infer from those statistics, that while the majority of Americans are broke, only a small percentage take the next step to create a budget to help them change their situation.

 This is why you should be extremely proud of yourself for seeing it through month after month.
-Budgeting is usually the first step in changing your finances and the success you have becomes a compounding effect into other areas, like paying down debt or investing.
+Budgeting is usually the first step in changing your finances.
+The success you have becomes a compounding effect in other areas, like paying down debt or investing.